-Other Authorized Reasons for Termination of Assistance [24 CFR 982.552(c), 24 CFR 5.2005(c)]
+Other Authorized Reasons for Termination of Assistance [24 CFR 982.552(c), 24 CFR 5.2005(c), 24 CFR 984.101(d)]

 HUD permits the CCHA to terminate assistance under a number of other circumstances.
 It is left to the discretion of the CCHA whether such circumstances in general warrant consideration for the termination of assistance.
-As discussed further in section 12-II.E, the Violence against Women Act of 2013 explicitly prohibits CCHAs from considering incidents of, or criminal activity directly related to, domestic violence, dating violence, sexual assault, or stalking as reasons for terminating the assistance of a victim of such abuse.
+As discussed further in section 12-II.E, the Violence against Women Act prohibits CCHAs from considering incidents of, or criminal activity directly related to, domestic violence, dating violence, sexual assault, stalking, or human trafficking as reasons for terminating the assistance of a victim of such abuse.

-Additionally, per the alternative requirements listed in the Federal Register notice dated December 29, 2014, CCHAs are no longer permitted to terminate assistance to a family due to the family's failure to meet its obligations under the Family Self-Sufficiency (FSS) contract of participation [FR Notice 12/29/14].
+Additionally, per 24 CFR 984.101(d), CCHAs are no longer permitted to terminate assistance to a family due to the family's failure to meet its obligations under the Family Self-Sufficiency (FSS) contract of participation.